 Fellows receive a monthly stipend in the amount of $3,200.
 The Fellow’s basic stipend is augmented by an additional $750 (prorated) dislocation allowance each month during a practicum.
-Stipends are mailed each month directly to the Fellow or deposited directly into the Fellow’s bank account.
+Stipends are deposited directly into the Fellow’s bank account.

 The program sponsor attempts to provide adequate funding to Fellows for meeting the costs of graduate school.
-No other student support that requires work or any other obligation such as teaching or research assistantship can be accepted without the direct consent of the University of South Carolina Aiken (USCA), Special Programs, Charleston Office.
+No other student support that requires work or any other obligation such as teaching, or a research assistantship can be accepted without the direct consent of the South Carolina Universities Research and Education Foundation (SCUREF).
 Other awards, prizes, and similar type payments (including veteran’s benefits) that do not require a service may be accepted without a reduction in the stipend.
-Please contact the USCA Special Programs, Charleston Office if you have a question regarding accepting the Rickover Fellowship in conjunction with any other award, prize, or similar type payment.
+Please contact the SCUREF, Charleston Office if you have a question regarding accepting the Rickover Fellowship in conjunction with any other award, prize, or similar type payment.

 Tuition and Fees

-In August of each year, the USCA Special Programs, Charleston Office notifies the bursar’s office at each university regarding invoicing procedures for Fellowship students.
+In August of each year, the SCUREF, Charleston Office notifies the bursar’s office at each university regarding invoicing procedures for Fellowship students.
 Students will receive a copy of this correspondence and should retain this copy for use in discussing any billing errors with their university’s bursar office.

-All Rickover Fellows have the opportunity to apply for student assistance awards.
+All Rickover Fellows can apply for Fellowship Assistance Awards.
 These awards may be used for the purchase of laboratory equipment, instrumentation, software, computer hardware etc. They are restricted to one grant for a maximum of $10,000 per Rickover Fellow.
-All student assistance awards must receive a 100% cost share from the university.
-Applications for student assistance must be requested through USCA, Special Programs, Charleston Office.
-The approval of the awards is contingent on need and relevance to the research of the Rickover Fellow.
+All Fellowship Assistance Awards must receive a 100% cost share from the university.
+Applications for fellowship assistance must be requested through SCUREF, Charleston Office.

 Appointment of Laboratory Advisor to the Rickover Fellow’s Committee

-It is expected that every effort will be made to appoint the Rickover Fellow’s advisor from the Naval Nuclear Laboratory to the Rickover Fellow’s Graduate Committee.
+It is expected that every effort will be made to appoint the Rickover Fellow’s advisor from the Naval Nuclear Laboratory (NNL) to the Rickover Fellow’s Graduate Committee.
 The Fellow’s host university will arrange this appointment and the Fellowship program administrators will assist to ensure that this appointment is finalized.
-Opportunities may be provided to faculty advisors to interact with the Fellow’s sponsoring laboratory.
-This may include short-term visits to the sponsoring laboratory.
+Opportunities may be provided to faculty advisors to interact with the Fellow’s sponsoring Laboratory.
+This may include short-term visits to the sponsoring Laboratory.